Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Proposed Method

 We demonstrate the effect of the pruning in Algorithm~\ref{alg:extract_order}.
-Running time of Algorithm~\ref{alg:extract_order} on synthetic QUBO instances of various size over several problem classes are shown in Fig.~\ref{fig:alg2_runtime}.
+Running times of Algorithm~\ref{alg:extract_order} on synthetic QUBO instances of various size over several problem classes are shown in Fig.~\ref{fig:alg2_runtime}.
 A parameter $p$ of problem classes controls the number $|E|$ of ordered pairs extracted via Algorithm~\ref{alg:extract_order}.
-Namely, $|E|$ is large for large $p$.
-We refer to Section~\ref{sec:experiments} for details of synthetic QUBO problems and dependence of $|E|$ on $p$.
+Specifically, $|E|$ is large for large $p$.
+See Section~\ref{sec:experiments} for details of synthetic QUBO problems and dependence of $|E|$ on $p$.
 Fig.~\ref{fig:alg2_runtime} indicates that small $p$ leads to short processing time.
-This is because the pruning in a loop over $k$ in Algorithm~\ref{alg:extract_order} is triggered for almost every time for small $p$, since most pairs $(x_i, x_j)$ satisfies $S_{i,j} > 0$ for small $p$.
-We also prepared another set of synthetic QUBO instances by sampling entries $Q_{i,j}$ of an upper triangle QUBO matrix uniformly from $\{-1, 0, 1\}$.
+This is because the pruning in a loop over $k$ in Algorithm~\ref{alg:extract_order} is triggered almost every time for small $p$, since most pairs $(x_i, x_j)$ satisfy $S_{i,j} > 0$ for small $p$.
+We also prepared another set of synthetic QUBO instances by sampling entries $Q_{i,j}$ of an upper-triangle QUBO matrix uniformly from $\{-1, 0, 1\}$.
 We call them \emph{hard} instances, since we cannot expect variables of the problems to be ordered at all by Algorithm~\ref{alg:extract_order}.
 On hard instances, positivity of $S_{i,j}$ for each pair $(x_i, x_j)$ is detected on early stages in the loop of $k$, and so the total processing time should be near $O(n^2)$ rather than $O(n^3)$.
-We indeed observed that the running time on hard instances are by a magnitude shorter than that on the other synthetic QUBO instances in Fig.~\ref{fig:alg2_runtime}.
-We performed power regression on the running time, summarize the exponents in Table~\ref{tab:scaling_algorithm2_runtime} and plot the fitted curves in Fig.~\ref{fig:alg2_runtime}.
-As expected, the running time scales about on the order of $n^3$ for large $p$ and with a bit smaller exponents for small $p$.
-It scales with exponent less than 2 on hard instances, which indicates that Algorithm~\ref{alg:extract_order} runs fast due to the pruning on QUBO instances on which variables are clearly hard to be ordered.
-This is preferable for a practical use, since practical complex problems typically involves most variables hard to be ordered and several variables that may be ordered.
+We indeed observed that the running times on hard instances are a magnitude shorter than those on the other synthetic QUBO instances in Fig.~\ref{fig:alg2_runtime}.
+We performed power regression on the running time, summarize the exponents in Table~\ref{tab:scaling_algorithm2_runtime}, and plot the fitted curves in Fig.~\ref{fig:alg2_runtime}.
+As expected, the running time scales about on the order of $n^3$ for large $p$ and with slightly smaller exponents for small $p$.
+It scales with an exponent less than 2 on hard instances, which indicates that Algorithm~\ref{alg:extract_order} runs fast due to the pruning on QUBO instances on which variables are clearly hard to order.
+This is preferable for a practical use, since typically in practical complex problems, most variables are hard to order and several variables can be ordered.